hackermanzz/Notes-for-SMW/README.md

     - EFS uses both symmetric and asymmetric encryption technique
     - When you move an encrypted file to another folder on the same computer, that file remains encrypted, even if you rename it
 ## Best practices for using EFS:
-- Move gilesfor encryption into specifically designated folders flagged for encryption
+- Move files for encryption into specifically designated folders flagged for encryption
 - It is safer for an application to work on a file is an encrypted folder rather than to work on a file that is individually encrypted
 - Workstation users and server administrators should consider encrypting the My documents or Documents folders on their systems
 - Users and server administrators should frequently exports certificates and private keys to portable media and store the media in a secure place